When installing a new filter in your heating or air conditioning system it is important to know which way it are supposed to go.

 The Arrow Always Points Toward The Air Handling Unit

 Usually there are arrows on the frame of the filter that indicates which direction the filter should go.
-This arrow points in the direction the air is flowing through the duct system.
+If you enlarge the image above and look at the filter you will see an arrow pointing toward the air handler.
+It also points in the direction the air is flowing through the duct system and the air handler.
 If you are unsure which direction the air will be flowing there are a couple of other points of reference that you can use.

-You can install the furnace filter so that the arrow is pointing toward the evaporator coil, which is located inside of the air handler.
-If installing in a return grill point the arrow toward the air handler.
+Install the furnace filter so the arrow is pointing toward the evaporator coil, blower motor and fan, which are located inside of the air handler.
+If the filter is being installed in a return air grill then the arrow will point toward the air handler.

-Pleated Air Filters – Sometimes if there is no arrow to indicate the direction of air flow through the filter look at both sides of the filter and see if one side is made a little sturdier than the other.
-Sometimes a wire mesh is added to one side or the cardboard frame may have cross pieces that make that side appear stronger than the other.
+If there is no arrow to indicate the direction of air flow through the filter look at both sides of the filter and see if one side is made a little sturdier than the other.
+Sometimes wire mesh is added to one side or the cardboard frame may have cross pieces that make that side appear more durable than the other.
 Which ever side appears to be sturdier is the back of the filter.
 You want the air to flow into the filter through the other side first.

-If you make a mistake installing your new furnace filter, air flow can be drastically reduced within a couple of weeks because dust will collect in a way that will quickly reduce proper air flow through the filter.
+If you make a mistake installing your new filter, it can have a drastic impact on air flow very quickly because within a couple of weeks dust will accumulate quickly reducing air flow and have a negative impact on operating efficiency.